mhroohi/mhroohi.github.io/README.md

   ```bash
   npm run build
   ```
-  This will bundle the app and create a production-ready version in the `build` folder.
+  This will bundle the app and create a production-ready version in the `dist` folder.

 - **lint**: Lint the project files using ESLint.
   ```bash